 What are the Internships?

-Western Law’s International Summer Law Internship Program (ISLIP) provides a range of summer internship opportunities.
+Western Law’s Internship Program (WLIP) provides a range of summer internship opportunities.

 We strongly encourage you to seek out internships that fit your individual interests, as some of the best experiences have been those “created” by students themselves.
-Don’t feel obliged to rely specifically upon the internships that the ISLIP arranges, or any of the listed programs set out below, as there are many other opportunities available.
-Your creative self-proposed internship proposals are welcomed!
-See the details on self-proposed applications set out below.
+Don’t feel obliged to rely specifically upon the internships that the WLIP arranges, or any of the listed programs set out below, as there are many other opportunities available.

 Examples of previous student placements